Thursday, December 18, 2025

 Allow: Wild Advent

 Beavers seem to be taking over the peaceful little stream that meanders along behind our house.
-They have constructed a new dam downstream from their other, larger one.
-How many dams does a beaver family need?
-One must ask.
-Yesterday, thanks to a nature cam our son installed to keep an eye on the busy beavers, a gorgeous great blue heron showed up.
+They have constructed a new dam downstream from their other, larger one, which begs the question: How many dams does one beaver family really need?
+Yesterday, thanks to the nature cam our son installed to keep an eye on the very busy beavers, we got the chance to check out a gorgeous great blue heron.
+A pleasant surprise, she/he was a magnificent creature.
+(According to at least one source, it can be difficult to tell male great blues from females.)

-We must constantly remind ourselves, "Well, that worked out, and so did that one - never dreamed that one could ever happen..."
-Like the ancient Israelites who were guided through the wilderness, we often discover God has been walking with us all the way.
+It's as though we must constantly remind ourselves," that worked out, and so did that one - never dreamed that could ever happen..."
+Like the ancient Israelites who were guided safely through the wilderness, we often discover God has been walking with us all the way.
+It's about trust.

-Allowing is a practice of observing and "bearing the truth," as poet Danna Faulds writes.
-Sometimes, allowing becomes our last best, most miraculous resort.
+Allowing is a practice of observing and "bearing the truth," poet Danna Faulds writes.
+Sometimes, when it comes to faith, allowing God to be God becomes our last best, most miraculous resort.

 Allow